alinacornea/bouquet.ai/README.md

 <h2> To do: </h2> <br/>

 Display the total sum amount by department in a bar chart.
 You can use this Highchart model:<br/> <a href=" https://www.highcharts.com/demo/column-rotated-labels">https://www.highcharts.com/demo/column-rotated-labels</a>.<br/>
 The user must be able to choose the month_and_year filter value with a Month picker widget (choose any Month picker you want).
 The widget and chart must be interactive.
-When the user changes the Month picker value, the chart has to update and display the new data.
+When the user changes the Month picker value, the chart has to update and display the new data.i </br>

+URL where server is hosted: <a href="https://glacial-reef-24152.herokuapp.com/"> here</a>